OmeGak/US-ES-Keyboard/README.md

 Improvements
 ------------
+These are the improvements added on top of the __U.S.
+International - PC__ layout.

 ### Spanish support
 * Easy access to __€__: ``` Alt + E ```.
 * Easy access to __Ñ__: ``` Alt + N ```.